Kosmos Energy Ltd. (KOS) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -3.32% loss in the last 1 month and extending the period to 3 months gives it a 14.72%, and is -1.82% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.39% over the week and 4.15% over the month.
+The stock witnessed a 3.21% loss in the last 1 month and extending the period to 3 months gives it a 20.75%, and is 6.22% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.21% over the week and 4.92% over the month.

 Kosmos Energy Ltd. (KOS) Top Institutional Holders